 In Florida, a rental agreement is established either orally, in written form, or once a landlord accepts a rent payment.
 The Florida landlord-tenant law (FL Statute Chapter 83) provides each party with inherent rights and responsibilities that govern these agreements.

-Understanding these rights and responsibilities is imperative for both landlords and tenants.
+Understanding these rights and responsibilities is imperative for both the landlord and their tenants.
 This is why we at Keyrenter South Florida have put together this basic overview of the Florida landlord-tenant law.

 Rights & Responsibilities of Tenants in Florida

-Florida Landlord-Tenant law affords tenants the following rights:
+The Florida residential Landlord-Tenant act affords tenants the following rights:

-- To live in a property that meets the basic health, safety, and structural codes as prescribed in the Florida Warranty of Habitability.
+- To live in a rental property that meets the basic safety, structural, and health codes as prescribed in the Florida Warranty of Habitability.

-- To live in peace and quiet, in accordance with the Implied Covenant of Quiet Enjoyment.
+- To live in peace and quiet, in accordance with the Implied Covenant of Quiet Enjoyment and other Florida statutes.

-- Remaining in their rented premises until the lease ends or the landlord has followed the proper eviction process.
+- Remain in their rented premises until the lease ends or the landlord has followed the proper eviction process.

-- To have their maintenance requests met within a reasonable time.
+- To have maintenance requests on the rental unit met within a reasonable time and to give proper notice when repairs will be complete.

 - Be treated fairly without being discriminated against based on their race, color, religion, nationality, or any other protected characteristic.

-- To be served proper notice before the landlord can enter their rented premises.
+- To be served reasonable notice before the landlord can enter their rented premises.

-- To be notified when changes are made to their lease or rental agreement.
+- To be notified when changes are made to their lease or written rental agreement as per Florida laws.

 As for the responsibilities, your tenant has a responsibility to the following under the Florida Landlord-Tenant laws:

-- To ensure the unit stays in a safe and habitable condition.
+- To ensure the dwelling unit stays in a safe and habitable condition.

 - To keep their rental premises in a clean and sanitary condition.
 For example, ensuring to remove garbage on time.